drpetersonfernandes/SimpleLauncher/SimpleLauncher/parameters.md

 **Fullscreen Parameter:** <br>

 This emulator is available for Windows-x64.<br>
 You need a BIOS file to run this system on this emulator.
-Please check on the [BizHawk Website](https://tasvideos.org/Bizhawk).<br>
+Please check documentation on the [BizHawk Website](https://tasvideos.org/Bizhawk).<br>
 It may support RetroAchievements.
 Please check on the [RetroAchievements Website](https://retroachievements.org/downloads).<br>

 .